OluyiJustina/Lita-Capstone-Project-/README.md

    - Data Cleaning and formatting
 4. **Data Ananlysis**: Apply data vitualisation techniques using analysis tools (Excel and Power BI)
 5. **Data Querying**: querying data to extract key insights using SQL (Structutred Query Language) with the aid of of SQL Server.
-6. **Findings and Recommendation**: a pdf file containing recommendations documentation

 ### Expected Outcomes: